 Progress is assessed by use of student work, including samples of the child's main lesson books, various pieces of artwork, and practice papers.
-Parent conferences are scheduled in spring and fall.
+Parent conferences are scheduled each fall and spring.
 To assist in the development of the child, parent or teacher may request additional conferences.
-At the end of the school year, each class teacher will prepare an extensive written student report, which will assess the Page 17 of 57 student's progress during that year for the benefit of the student, the parents, and future faculty assessment.
+At the end of the school year, each class teacher will prepare an extensive written student report, which will assess the student's progress during that year for the benefit of the student, the parents, and future faculty assessment.
 These assessments will articulate an evaluation of students' work, performance assessments, enumeration of subjects adequately completed, areas needing additional focus, and shall make reference to attitudes, study habits and social abilities.